A Gene-Editing Experiment Let These Patients With Vision Loss See Color Again

 Another volunteer in the experiment, Michael Kalberer, can also now see colors for the first time in years.
 He noticed it about a month after the procedure when a red car drove past.
 But the most dramatic moment occurred on the dance floor of his cousin's wedding.

 "I could see the DJ's strobe lights change color and identify them to my cousins who were dancing with me," says Kalberer.
-"That was that was a very, very fun joyous moment."
+"That was a very, very fun joyous moment."

 Kalberer, who's 43 and lives on Long Island, can also recognize shapes and light much better and he regained more peripheral vision, which makes it way easier to do simple things like eat in a restaurant.